xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 This  block  itself  can contain any characters at all (except an END), but it must be present.

-The simplest form of input is now
+The simplest form of input is now `pxbe`.

-     `'pxbe.'`

 Try  it.
 Also  try  some  combinations  of  this.
 Make  some deliberate errors and see what happens.